ProtoSchool/organizing/README.md

 >Hi, I would like to start a ProtoSchool chapter for [name of geographic community].
 I am [@YourTwitterName] on twitter and work at/on [project/organization].
 I will be co-organizing this chapter with [names of other organizers].
 I have been using [IPFS/IPLD/libPp2p/Multiformats] for X months and would like to help others learn as well.

 Be sure to send us your requested chapter name, which must be short and all lower case.
-It should ideally be the name of the city where your workshops will be held, or alternatively an area that's small yet meaningful.
-Choose `san-francisco` or `bay-area` instead of `california` or `usa`.
+It should ideally be the name of the city where your workshops will be held.
+Choose `san-francisco` instead of `bay-area`, `california` or `usa`.

 An existing owner will need to respond and create your chapter repository for you.